IT Policy and Guidelines: UH Manoa Wireless Networks

-For departmentally deployed wireless networks, wireless access points should be configured to be WEP-enabled.
-Users of any UH Manoa wireless network should be required to validate their identity (either using their UH Username or a departmental ID) to prevent unauthorized access of the network.
+For departmentally deployed wireless networks, wireless access points should be configured to validate their identity (either using their UH Username or a departmental ID) to prevent unauthorized access of the network.

 Should ITS encounter a device that is interfering with the UH Manoa network infrastructure, ITS will attempt to notify the administrator on a time permitting basis but reserves the right to disconnect the device without notification.
 ITS' first priority is to restore the network to its normal operating state.

 Any person attaching a wireless device to the UH Manoa Network is responsible for the security of the device and for any intentional or unintentional activities from or to the network pathway that the device is using.
 Users and system administrators must guard against abuses that disrupt or threaten the network and any systems connected to it.